chaunceygardiner/weewx-weatherboard/docs/configuration.md

 upgrade.

 {: .note }
-The LED board draws its status words in its own lettering, which has the capitals A to Z, the digits, and the accented capitals it draws itself — Ä, Ö, Ü, Å, Ø, Á, É, Í, Ó and Ú.  A status word reworded with any other letter shows a gap where that letter would be.
+The readout board sets its status words in League Gothic, which has the Latin letters and the accented capitals of the Western European languages.
+A status word reworded with a letter outside that set is drawn in whatever typeface the tablet falls back to.
 The labels under the readings have no such limit.

 ## Units and number formats